-The jury will take into account the way in which the teams have obtained the results, the reliability and the solidity of the CanSat at the time of the launch, but also the innovative aspects (from the secondary mission, software used, methodology, etc.).
+The jury will consider the way in which the teams have obtained the results, the reliability and the solidity of the CanSat at the time of the launch, but also the innovative aspects (from the secondary mission, software used, methodology, etc.).
 The analysis of the results is essential.

-In the event that a CanSat has not been able to accomplish its missions, but the team can explain the reasons for the failure and suggest improvements, the jury will be magnanimous.
+If a CanSat has not been able to accomplish its missions, but the team can explain the reasons for the failure and suggest improvements, the jury will be magnanimous.